-- The uniqueness of the Desert is that it is to be served hot and secondly, although being a Desert, it can be prepared without adding any sugar due to the natural sweetness of carrots.
+The uniqueness of the dessert, is that it is served hot and secondly, although being a dessert, it can be prepared without adding any sugar, due to the natural sweetness of the carrots.

-- As such it can be safely consumed by diabetic persons too or any Calorie conscious person.
+As such, it can be safely consumed by diabetic people too, or any other calorie conscious people.

-Normally at festivals, lot of Pure Ghee and khoya or thickened milk is added to Gajar Halwa, which sure makes it a very rich and high calorie food.
+Normally at festivals, a good amount of pure ghee and khoya or thickened milk, is added to the gaajar halwa, which definitely makes it a very rich and high calorie food.

 This of course tastes delicious, but here I have not used much ghee and no khoya at all, to keep the recipe low in calorie and high in nutrition.

 We all know the health benefits of carrots.
-It is rich in Vitamin A, which is good for eyesight, and also has fiber and Antioxidants, like Beta Carotene.
+It is rich in Vitamin A, which is good for the eyesight, and it also has fibre and antioxidants, such as Beta Carotene.

-Therefore it is so easy to feed this to the children the required nutrition, by means of this healthy dish, which they like very much.
+Therefore, it is easier to feed this dessert to the children, for their nutritional requirements, by means of this healthy dish, which they like very much.